 Communications networks in Espiritu Santo, Melekula, and Pentecost islands were completely down for more than three days, delaying response and needs assessments.

 Roads have been damaged and blocked by debris, especially on Pentecost Island and in Luganville, which is typically a hub for transportation.
-While airports and ports were temporarily closed due to debris, all were operational one week after the storm hit.
+Deployment of humanitarian staff to the areas affected in south Pentacost, west Santo, and northeast Malekula is complex given the remote locations and limited infrastructure.

-Restrictions related to the COVID-19 response in Vanuatu pose a challenge for humanitarian personnel coming from outside the country as well as imported goods.?
+Restrictions related to the COVID-19 response in Vanuatu pose a challenge for humanitarian personnel coming from outside the country as well as imported goods, which are only allowed to pass through require a three day quarantine to ensure the virus particles are not on packaging.?